Zeyu-Li/Unity-Tutorial-3D/README.md

 Otherwise if you decide to GitHub, here are some general practices:

-1. Everyone should work on there own branches and work on there own scenes working towards **Prefabs** (ie one person on movement, one on moving platforms, etc.)
+1. Everyone should work on their own branches and work on their own scenes working towards **Prefabs** (ie one person on movement, one on moving platforms, etc.)
 2. Optionally, have one person on the master (final) level to peace it together
 3. Use [this](https://github.com/github/gitignore/blob/master/Unity.gitignore) gitignore or clone from my projects on GitHub
 4. Have the core gameplay done first (especially at a Game Jam)